krushnamohod/Knowledgeinsight_hub/readme.md

 2. Extract both zip files in the root directory of the project, alongside the other folders and files.
 This will create 'models' and 'data' folders.

-3. Ensure that the extracted 'models' and 'data' folders are placed directly in the root directory of the project.
+3. Ensure that the extracted 'models' should be placed in the `models` named folder and 'data' should be placed in the `dataset` named folder of the project.

 This will ensure that all scripts and applications can access the necessary data and models.